ktraister/endless_waltz/README.md

    - terraform IAC
 - [ ] update docker build to respect any env (API, Server)
    - a dockerfile with VARIABLE references to config files should be sufficient
+- [ ] start padding the message with random data to prevent length attacks
+   - pad should be random, use delimeter like "###" to signify padding
 - [ ] setup server to interact with cloud/prod env
    - I wont be looking at the logs for messages, and wont want them decrypted until I'm ready
    - add a flag, localdev is good as is